Gold-filled jewelry

+Regulations

 In the United States, the Federal Trade Commission (FTC) regulates the term "gold-filled" to protect consumers.
 According to FTC regulations, gold-filled jewelry must contain a minimum of 5% gold by weight.
 This ensures a significant layer of gold that is much thicker than standard gold plating.

 Reputable manufacturers and sellers in the US adhere to these FTC regulations, ensuring consistent quality and consumer protection.